-- a) The Date Subject has given his or her consent; - b) The Processing is necessary for the performance of a contract with the Data Subject; - c) To meet our legal compliance obligations; - d) To protect the Data Subject's vital interests; - e) To pursue our legitimate interests for purposes where they are not overridden because the Processing prejudices the interests or fundamental rights and freedoms of Data Subjects.
+- (a) the Data Subject has given his or her Consent; - (b) the Processing is necessary for the performance of a contract with the Data Subject; - (c) to meet our legal compliance obligations.; - (d) to protect the Data Subject's vital interests; - (e) to pursue our legitimate interests for purposes where they are not overridden because the Processing prejudices the interests or fundamental rights and freedoms of Data Subjects.
 The purposes for which we process Personal Data for legitimate interests need to be set out in applicable Privacy Notices or Fair Processing Notices; or

-You must identify and document legal ground being relied on for each Processing activity.
+You must identify and document the legal ground being relied on for each Processing activity.